csci3155/pppl-lab1/README.md

 │       │       ├── test102_divbyzero.ans
 │       │       └── test102_divbyzero.jsy
 │       └── scala
+│           └── jsy
+│               ├── student
-│           └── Lab1Spec.scala   (your ScalaTest unit tests)
+│               │   └── Lab1Spec.scala     (your ScalaTest unit tests)
+│               └── tester
+│                   └── JavascriptyTester.scala
 └── testlab1.sh  (run your Lab1Spec)
 ```

-The files for you to edit and submit will be in `src/main/jsy/student`.
+The files for you to edit and submit will be in `src/main/jsy/student` or `src/test/scala/jsy/student`.

 ## Scala Development Tools